Root number in integer parameter families of elliptic curves: Introduction

 where $c_4,c_6\in\Z[T]$ are such that the discriminant $\Delta_\E(t)=\Delta(t)=\frac{c_4(t)^2-c_6(t)^3}{1728}$ is non-zero (except for finitely many values of $t$).
 We call the family \emph{isotrivial} if every fiber is a twist of one another (i.e. if the function $j: t\mapsto j(t)$ is constant), and \emph{non-isotrivial} otherwise.

-A family of elliptic curves $\E$ can as well be seen as an elliptic curve over $\Q[T]$, and so it makes sense to speak about the \emph{generic rank} of $\E$, as well as the \emph{reduction of $\E$ at a place $v$ of $\Q[T]$}, whose type is described by a Kodaira symbol.
+A family of elliptic curves $\E$ can as well be seen as an elliptic curve over $\Q(T)$, and so it makes sense to speak about the \emph{generic rank} of $\E$, as well as the \emph{reduction of $\E$ at a place $v$ of $\Q(T)$}, whose type is described by a Kodaira symbol.
 Let us define $\mathscr{M}$ to be the set of places of multiplicative reduction and $\mathscr{B}$ the set of bad places that are not of Kodaira type $I_0^*$.
-Each place of $\Q(T)$ is either $-\deg$, or is said \emph{finite}, and in that case it is associated to an irreducible polynomial $P$ (that we can suppose with integer coefficients and primitive).
-Let us call \emph{insipid} a polynomial $P$ associated to a place of type \begin{itemize} \item $I_0^*$ \item $II$, $II^*$, $IV$ or $IV^*$, and \item $III$ or $III^*$, and \end{itemize}
+Each place of $\Q(T)$ is either $-\deg$, or is said to be \emph{finite}, and in that case it is associated to an irreducible polynomial $P$ (that we can suppose with integer coefficients and primitive).
+Let us call \emph{insipid} (an irreducible polynomial $P$ associated to) a place of type \begin{itemize} \item $I_0^*$ \item $II$, $II^*$, $IV$ or $IV^*$, and \item $III$ or $III^*$, and \end{itemize}

-In this article, we are interested in the \emph{integer fibers} of such a family, meaning the curves $\E_t$ such that $t\in\Z$, and in particular, we want to find more about the distribution of their rank.
+In this article, we are interested in the \emph{integer fibers} of a family of elliptic curves, meaning the curves $\E_t:=\E(t)$ such that $t\in\Z$, and in particular, we want to find more about the distribution of their rank.
 We will use a useful substitute called the \emph{root number} $W(\E_t)$ that is easier to compute.

-Given an elliptic curve $E$ over $K$, the root number of $E$ is the product of the \emph{local root numbers}:
+Given an elliptic curve $E$ over $\Q$, the root number of $E$ is the product of the \emph{local root numbers}:

-where $W_p(E)\in\{\pm1\}$ is defined in terms of the epsilon factors of the Weil-Deligne representations of $K_p$ and equals to $+1$ except for a finite number of $p$.
+where $W_p(E)\in\{\pm1\}$ is defined in terms of the epsilon factors of the Weil-Deligne representations of $\Q_p$ and equals to $+1$ except for a finite number of $p$.
 For a more detailed definition of these local root numbers, we refer to \cite{Del} and \cite{Tatefibre}, and for explicit formulas we use the work of Rohrlich \cite{Rohr}, as well as (when $p\not=2,3$) the tables of Halberstadt \cite{Halb} completed by Rizzo \cite{Rizz}.

 Let $L(E,s)$ be the associated $L$-function.
-Then when $K=\Q$, by the modularity theorem, $L$ admits the following functional equation
+Then by the modularity theorem, $L$ admits the following functional equation